Discover more resources

 Research summary

-Highlights in child mental health research: March 2025
+Highlights in child mental health research: February 2026

-Prepared by AIFSThis March 2025 research summary provides a selection of recently released papers, systematic reviews, and meta-analyses related to infant and child mental health.
-Each summary includes an introductory overview of the content for the month, followed by a list of selected articles.
-Each article is accompanied by a brief synopsis which presents the key messages and highlights.
+Prepared by AIFSThe February 2026 research summary provides a selection of recently released papers, systematic reviews and meta-analyses related to infant and child mental health.
+Each summary includes an introductory overview of the content, followed by a list of selected articles.
+Each article is accompanied by a brief synopsis that presents the key messages and highlights.
 Links to abstracts, full-text articles and related resources, where available, are provided. -

 Research summary

-Highlights in child mental health research: February 2025
+Highlights in child mental health research: December 2025 to January 2026

-Prepared by AIFSThis February 2025 research summary provides a selection of recently released papers, systematic reviews, and meta-analyses related to infant and child mental health.
-Each summary includes an introductory overview of the content for the month, followed by a list of selected articles.
-Each article is accompanied by a brief synopsis which presents the key messages and highlights.
+Prepared by AIFSThe December 2025 to January 2026 research summary provides a selection of recently released papers, systematic reviews and meta-analyses related to infant and child mental health.
+Each summary includes an introductory overview of the content, followed by a list of selected articles.
+Each article is accompanied by a brief synopsis that presents the key messages and highlights.
 Links to abstracts, full-text articles and related resources, where available, are provided. -

 Webinar